 1. Garnier SkinActive Micellar Cleansing Water

-This is the product I use, and totally recommend.
-It’s a good price and does exactly what it should.
+This is a good price and does exactly what it should.

 2. La Roche Posay Eau Micellaire Ultra

-La Roche Posay is a bit more expensive, but it is quality brand and you can’t go wrong with French brands!
+La Roche Posay is a bit more expensive, but it is quality French brand, and you can’t go wrong with French brands.

 It is marketed “for sensitive skin”.
-Micellar water itself is good for sensitive skin, however if you are concerned this may be a good choice as it likely to be even better than other products at keeping your skin happy.
+Micellar water itself is good for sensitive skin, however if you are concerned this is a good choice as it likely to be even better than other products at keeping your skin happy.
 See it here